Systems’ Impact on Historically and Currently Marginalized Populations

 Objectives

-- Highlight the of using the Office of Management and Budget and how subsequent policies can further racialize people and lead to disparate health outcomes
+2. Highlight the Office of Management and Budget and how subsequent policies can further racialize people and lead to disparate health outcomes

 Impacted Populations